survivejs/webpack-book/manuscript/packages/02_authoring.md

   "module": "dist/",

   /* Files to include to npm distribution. */
-  /* Note that relative patterns like "./src" fail! */ "files": [
+  /* Relative patterns like "./src" fail! */
+  "files": [
     "dist/"
   ],